 Ipamorelin is another peptide which has been used for weight loss because it’s a precursor of human growth hormone (HGH).
 We know from medical studies that exogenous HGH supplementation increases body fat loss, so users of ipamorelin figure that by taking the peptide they’ll reap the same benefits.

-It is actually proven in medical research that ipamorelin causes release of HGH, but there haven’t been any studies on ipamorelin directly causing weight loss.
+It is actually proven in medical research that ipamorelin causes release of HGH, but we cannot locate any studies proving ipamorelin to directly cause weight loss.

 Why Peptides for Weight Loss are Unsafe

-Most peptides are only cleared for medical research, and don’t have nearly the same safety and toxicology studies that pharmaceutical drugs and many herbs have.
+Most peptides are only cleared for medical research, and don’t have nearly the same safety and toxicology studies that pharmaceutical drugs and many dietary supplements have.

 A compound can be both effective but unsafe due to the unknown nature of the long-term risks associated with its ingestion.

 It’s surprising to us that so many health sites online are touting the magical benefits of peptides for all types of health outcomes including weight loss, without linking to one single safety study in most cases.

 We find it to be illogical to use peptides for weight loss given the lack of safety data on their use in human trials.
 There are many weight loss supplements as well as lifestyle modifications that are proven effective in clinical studies and which we would consider to be much safer options than peptides.